fusioncharts/dev_centre_docs/getting-started/plain-javascript/change-chart-type-using-plain-javascript.md

 chartInstance.render();
 ```

-The above chart has been rendered using the following steps:
+Render the above chart by following the steps given below:

-1. Include the necessary libraries and components using `import`.
-For example, `fusioncharts` library, etc.
+1. Include the necessary libraries (such as the `fusioncharts` library) and components using `import`.

-2. Add the chart and theme as dependency.
+2. Add the chart and the theme as dependencies.

 3. Store the chart configuration in a JSON object.
 In the JSON object:
     * Set the chart type as `column2d`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of `dataSource`.

-4. `beforeRender` event is called to update the chart type from `column2d` to `bar2d` or `pie2d`.
+4. Call the `beforeRender` event to update the chart type from `column2d` to `bar2d` or `pie2d`.

-5. Radio buttons are created inside the `<div>` to choose a chart type from:
+5. Create radio buttons inside the `<div>` tags to choose a chart type from:
 	* Column 2D
 	* Bar 2D
 	* Pie 2D

-6. Functionalities are added to the radio buttons to update the chart type at runtime.
+6. Add functionalities to the radio buttons, to update the chart type at runtime.